 Women are more likely to experience tooth decay, inflammation and bleeding gums in pregnancy.
-Not only is this painful, it can also trigger premature births and harm the development of newborns, according to studies.
-Find out how to protect your oral health while expecting a baby.
+This can trigger premature births and harm the development of newborns, but you can lower these risks by looking after your dental health while expecting a child.

 Expect to lose a tooth for every baby you bring into the world.

 Have you ever heard this old wives tale?

 Thankfully, it’s not true – pregnant women can keep all of their teeth, by being diligent about their oral health.